Attis: History

-At the temple of Cybele in Pessinus, the mother of the gods was still called Agdistis, the geographer Strabo recounted.
+The geographer Strabo recounted in his Geographica that the mother of the gods at the temple of Cybele in Pessinus was still referred to as Agdistis; Strabo wrote the Geographica in either the late first century BCE or the early first century CE.

-As neighbouring Lydia came to control Phrygia, the cult of Attis was given a Lydian context too.
-Attis is said to have introduced to Lydia the cult of the Mother Goddess Cybele, incurring the jealousy of Zeus, who sent a boar to destroy the Lydian crops.
+As neighbouring Lydia came to control Phrygia, the cult of Attis was given an additional Lydian context.
+Attis is said to have introduced to Lydia the cult of the Mother Goddess Cybele, incurring the jealousy of Zeus, who sent a wild boar to destroy the Lydian crops.
 Then certain Lydians, with Attis himself, were killed by the boar.
-Pausanias adds, to corroborate this story, that the Gauls who inhabited Pessinos abstained from pork.
+Pausanias adds, to corroborate this story, that the Gauls who inhabited Pessinos abstained from eating pork.
 This myth element may have been invented solely to explain the unusual dietary laws of the Lydian Gauls.
 In Rome, the eunuch followers of Cybele were called galli.